Adityasputra/delizioso-cms/README.md

 ## Project Description

-Delizioso is a culinary data management platform consisting of three main parts:
+Delizioso is an innovative culinary data management platform designed to streamline food data organization and enhance user experience.
+Whether you're a restaurant staff member managing menu items or a food enthusiast exploring delightful cuisines, Delizioso provides a seamless solution.
+It consists of three main parts:

-1. **Client Side** – A food data management system used by staff.
+1. **Client Side** – A robust system enabling staff to efficiently manage food data, ensuring accuracy and ease of access.
-2. **Public Side** – A public interface accessible to everyone without login requirements.
+2. **Public Side** – A beautifully designed public interface, allowing users to browse and explore a diverse collection of cuisines without any login barriers.
-3. **Server Side** – An API managing data and communication between the client and public sides.
+3. **Server Side** – A powerful API that acts as the backbone, handling data management and communication between the client and public interfaces.

 ## Project Structure